W4G1/multithreading/README.md

 const counterMutex = new Mutex(new Int32Array(buffer));

 spawn(move(counterMutex), async (mutex) => {
-  // 'using' automatically calls dispose() at the end of the scope using guard = await mutex.acquire();
+  // 'using' automatically disposes the lock at the end of the scope using guard = await mutex.acquire();

   guard.value[0]++;

-  // End of scope: Lock is automatically released here });
+  // End of scope: Lock is released here
+});
 ```